-How has your role changed over the past year, given the pandemic, social events, natural events/emergencies, etc.?
+How has your role changed, given the pandemic, social events, natural events/emergencies, etc.?

-Empathy is more top of mind and the importance of timely communication.
-During this past year, we’ve seen people’s situations change overnight and continuously.
+Empathy and the importance of timely communication are more top of mind.
+During the past several years, we’ve seen people’s situations change overnight and continuously.
 We’ve learned not to assume anything and instead meet people where they are.
 These crises have allowed us to talk to people more intimately than ever before: clients, Associates, our own team members.
 Those interactions build trust and have made us a stronger partner.
-It’s a shift we’ll carry forward.
+It’s a shift we're carrying forward.

 Who is a woman role model you admire?

 Condoleezza Rice, the first female U.S. Secretary of State and current director of the Hoover Institute at Stanford University.
 She’s a Russian specialist, an accomplished pianist, and was a Stanford professor before going into politics.
 I admire her ability to stay positive, focused and clearly above the pettiness that is so endemic to the political realm.
 She’s graceful and handles criticism and praise in the same way, almost with indifference.
 She’s incredibly smart, and you walk in her world when she tells a story.
 Some people do not hold her in high regard and think she’s left her heritage behind.
 She doesn’t think in such a limited way.
 She still dreams of being Commissioner of the National Football League!